 The way you cut the cabbage is important.
 It determines how much water will be released when it sits.
 Chopped cabbage holds more water and stays crunchier over time.
 Shredded or grated cabbage releases more water, so it can become a bit softer.
 However you do it is your preference, but we’ve got two easy techniques.

 Using a sharp chef’s knife, chop your cabbage halves into wedges.
 Then, thinly slice across each wedge to shred the cabbage.

 Use a food processor

-A food processor makes shredding cabbage extra simple.
+A food processor (we like this one) makes shredding cabbage extra simple.
 You still begin by cutting the cabbage into wedges.
 Set up a chopping blade in your processor.
 One by one, drop cabbage wedges into the food chute.
 Pulse on high while pressing the cabbage down with the pusher.
 Your machine will be able to shred a huge head of cabbage in mere seconds.

 Test Kitchen tip: Want to skip a couple of steps?
 Shredded mixes can be found at most markets.
 Often they’ll mix in ingredients like brussels sprouts or kale.
 These ingredients taste just as delicious in a slaw.

 Whisk together the mayonnaise, sugar, vinegar and seasonings in a large bowl until smooth.
 Toss in the shredded cabbage.